dynamic-and-active-systems-lab/uavrt_source/README.md

 For installing this package, it is required that you have a functional ROS 2 workspace.
 Below is a set of instructions to create a ROS2 workspace.
 These instructions will fail unless the previous dependencies have been met.

 - These instructions were adapted from [ROS 2 documentation](https://docs.ros.org/).
-- For more details on creating a workspace using [Foxy](https://docs.ros.org/en/foxy/Tutorials/Workspace/Creating-A-Workspace.html) or [Galactic](https://docs.ros.org/en/galactic/Tutorials.html).
+- For more details on creating a workspace using [Galactic](https://docs.ros.org/en/galactic/Tutorials.html).

 ### uavrt_ws

-**Note:** I will be supplying the instructions necessary to build a workspace within a ROS 2 Galactic enviroment.

-I need to 100% confirm that the final version of the codebase can run on Foxy.
-Else galactic will be the required ROS 2 version.

 #### Linux